Gravity as the Source of Curvature, not curvature as the source of gravity

 6. The Core Thought Experiment Revisited

-PEI frequently uses the following thought experiment:
+PRI frequently uses the following thought experiment:

 If a gravitational core disappears, curvature disappears with it.